 I hope this was beneficial to readers of the Ultimate Cheatbook who’ve been asking for this type of write-up as well for those who are curious about Essay-writing for the UPSC Mains Essay paper in general.

-ASSIGNMENT: Post your comments on the following lines in 200 words or less.
+ASSIGNMENT: Answer the following lines in 200 words or less.

 - What do you observe about the structure of this Essay?
 Does it seem to follow some kind of sequential structure?
 What could it be?